groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2017/groupdocs.signature-for-.net-17.1.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.1.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.1.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Updated public classes for Text Signature Options (PdfTextSignatuteOptions, CellsTextSignatuteOptions, WordsTextSignatuteOptions and SlidesTextSignatuteOptions).
 Text Signature Options classes were extended with Signature Implementation enumeration types per each Document Types, like PdfTextSignatureImplementation, CellsTextSignatureImplementation, WordsTextSignatureImplementation and SlidesTextSignatureImplementation.